Helping advertisers comply with the U.S. states' privacy laws in Google Ads

 Google welcomes privacy laws that protect consumers.
 In May 2018, we launched several updates to help advertisers and publishers comply with the General Data Protection Regulation (GDPR) in the EEA and the UK.

-In 2019, we began offering restricted data processing to help advertisers, publishers, and partners manage their compliance with the California Consumer Privacy Act (CCPA).
-Starting in January 2023, we’re expanding the operation of restricted data processing to help customers and partners manage their compliance with the new U.S. state privacy laws.
+In 2019, Google began offering restricted data processing (RDP) to help advertisers, publishers, and partners manage their compliance with the California Consumer Privacy Act (CCPA).
+In January 2023, we expanded the operation of restricted data processing to help customers and partners manage their compliance with the new U.S. state privacy laws.

 Updates to restricted data processing and CCPA service provider status (July 2023)